lowagner/pynances/README.md

 That is pretty much it.
 Hope you find it useful, but no guarantee (see the LICENSE).
 If there is a bug somewhere, let me know how to replicate it and I will attempt to fix it.

+Try to keep your "Monthly expected outpour" (everything budgeted but non-business) smaller than your "Monthly expected income" (all your non-business income).
+Your "Accumulated anti-savings" is the sum of what is left in each of your spending categories, and that is the worse damage you can do to your accounts this month, at least from what you are budgeting.

+Money is a means to an end, but is not life or death!
+Remember your Creator and have fun.